Frequently Asked Questions

 To sell your product to a Kosher certified industrial company you will need to be Kosher certified.
 Your buyer will request a Kosher Letter for your product that they will need to submit to their Kosher Certifier.
 A Kosher Letter can be obtained by contacting the AKC and starting the Kosher Certification process.

-Kosher certification can last for as long as you need it provided that you are able to continuously show that you meet Kosher standards.
+Kosher certification can last for as long as you need it provided that you can continuously show that you meet Kosher standards.
 There is typically a renewal process once a year and all paperwork is reviewed to ensure that it is up to date.
 Periodic Kosher Inspections are done to ensure that the ingredients are approved and that there have not been any changes that will impact your Kosher status.

 If you are AKC Kosher certified you can put an AKC logo on your product.
 Our trademarked logo represents to the customer that we stand behind this product.
 We strongly protect our trademark to ensure that our consumers can be confident in knowing that only an authorized product will be marked as AKC Kosher.